DigitalCommons@Molloy

 What Type of Work Can I Submit?

 In short, any material that is in digital form, including but not limited to text, video, image, and audio.
 If your digital object consists of multiple files of different formats, it will be placed in the repository as a set.
-There is not file type or size limit but note that text based files will be converted to PDFs.
+There is no file type or size limit but note that text based files will be converted to PDFs; however, in some cases like with PowerPoints it is often helpful to save as a PDF before uploading to the DigitalCommons.

 Examples of works that can be uploaded in the DigitalCommons@Molloy: